 The second week of August means there are many transitions in the making.
 Kindergartners are attending school for the first time.
-Last year’s fifth-graders are headed to middle school.
-Eighth-graders who were at the top of the pecking order are moving on to high school and essentially are now the little fish in the big pond.
-Then there are the seniors, some of whom cannot wait for graduation, while others want to take their sweet time getting there.
+Last year’s fifth-graders will go on to middle school.
+Eighth-graders who were at the top of the pecking order are entering high school and essentially are now the little fish in the big pond.
+Then there are the seniors.
+Some of whom cannot wait for graduation, while others want to take their sweet time getting there.

-Some parents can’t wait for the transitions to occur, while others secretly grieve as they see time flying by, wishing it would stand still for just a little while longer.
+Some parents can’t wait for the transitions to occur.
+Others, however, secretly grieve as they see time flying by, wishing it would stand still for just a bit longer.

 No matter where you fall on the transition continuum, the air is typically charged with emotions from excitement, fear and anxiety to anticipation and perhaps feeling overwhelmed.
 Those with middle and high school-age teens get the added hysteria of hormones in the mix.